jurassicLizard/byte-ao/README.md

 ## Building and Usage

-This library is designed to be included in other CMake projects using `add_subdirectory()`:
+This library is designed to be included in other CMake projects.
+You can integrate it using one of these methods:

+### Option 1: Using add_subdirectory()

 ```cmake
 # In your project's CMakeLists.txt